Yali (politician): Imprisonment and later life

 By the end of 1948, Yali's power was declining.
 The District Officer reprimanded him after much pressure from the missionaries, while his followers were also losing faith that the pagan ritual would bring them cargo.
 Gurek, Yali's chief theologian, had abandoned him to return to his village.

 It was a further incident in early 1948 which led to Yali's eventual imprisonment.
 His former secretary, Kasan, had been accused of adultery and taken to Yali, who was now seen as the chief legal authority in Madang.
 While the accused parties and their go-betweens were imprisoned at Yabalol, Yali tried to seduce one of the female prisoners, who rejected his advances.
 The girl was later raped by one of Yali's policemen.
 The incident was later reported to the Lutheran mission by Kasan.
 The mission then paid to publish a newspaper report accusing Yali of responsibility for this and other offences.
 Yali denied everything to the Madang District Officer, but when he tried to sue for libel the case was quickly dropped when the mission produced their evidence.
 An official investigation was launched into Yali's activities and he was eventually sentenced to six and a half years for deprivation of liberty and incitement to rape, but not for any cargo activity.

 "After his release from jail, Yali decided that the secret of the cargo lay in the Papua New Guinea House of Assembly.
 He tried to get elected to the Madang council but was defeated.
 As an old man he became the object of great veneration.
 'Flower girls' visited him once a year and brought away his semen in bottles.
 People continued to give him gifts, and he collected a fee for baptising Christians who wanted to wash away the sins of Christianity and return to paganism.
 Yali's last prophecy was that New Guinea would achieve independence on 1 August 1969."
 He was proven correct in this prophecy, albeit six years later than the date he had said.

+In 1970, Yali left a profound impression in the American biologist Jared Diamond, who was then living in Papua New Guinea as a birdwatcher.
+Yali's question on why whites had more cargo than Melanesians would eventually prompt Diamond to publish Guns, Germs and Steel.

 Yali died on 26 September 1975 at Sor, living just long enough to witness the declaration of Papua New Guinean independence from Australia.

 Following in his father's footsteps, James Yali became a prominent political leader in Madang who was also believed by many to be a powerful sorcerer, only to be jailed for raping his sister-in-law in 2006.
 He is currently on parole, though may be in trouble again for allegedly threatening a human rights lawyer.